datopian/tech.datopian.com/publish/README.md

 ### Examples

-At its simplest, a publishing process can be simply a form to provide some metadata about a data file or dataset -- with the data itself stored elsewhere.
-This could be appropriate for a classic pure catalog application.
+At its simplest, a publishing process can just involve providing a few metadata fields in a form -- with the data itself stored elsewhere.

-At the other end of the spectrum, we could have a multi-stage and complex process including, for example:
+At the other end of the spectrum, we could have a multi-stage and complex process like this:

 * multiple (simultaneous) resource upload with shared metadata e.g. I'm creating a timeseries dataset with the last 12 months of data and I want each file to share the same column information but to have different titles
 * a variety of metadata profiles